-Although Zurich is one of the most intriguing cities in Switzerland, it’s often overlooked.
+Although Zurich is one of the most intriguing cities in Switzerland, it is often overlooked.
 Surprisingly, one day in Zurich is a short time for a city with so many attractions.
 So, how should you spend a day in Zurich?
 What are Zurich must-sees?
 Read on and find out the best things to do in Zurich in a day.

-Zurich airport is one of the busiest in Europe, and if you’re flying from overseas, it will most likely be your entry and exit point.
+Zurich Airport is one of the busiest in Europe, and if you’re flying from overseas, it will most likely be your entry and exit point.

 In a way, Zurich is similar to Milan.
 Many travelers drive and depart from there, but most directly continue their journey to other spots.
 Venice, Florence, and Rome, in Italy.
 In Switzerland, it’s usually the mountains, Lucerne, and Interlaken.